 The Apostle Paul kept the seventh-day Sabbath and taught that the Sabbath-rest remained for the people of God.

-Notice that the Apostle Paul was inspired to write (note: one Protestant and two Catholic translations are shown):
+Notice what the New Testament Book of Hebrews teaches (note: two Protestant plus two Catholic translations are shown):

 3 Now we who have believed enter that rest, just as God has said, "So I declared on oath in my anger, 'They shall never enter my rest.'"
 And yet his work has been finished since the creation of the world.
 4 For somewhere he has spoken about the seventh day in these words: "And on the seventh day God rested from all his work."
 5 And again in the passage above he says, "They shall never enter my rest."
 6 It still remains that some will enter that rest, and those who formerly had the gospel preached to them did not go in, because of their disobedience...9 There remains, then, a Sabbath-rest for the people of God; 10 for anyone who enters God's rest also rests from his own work, just as God did from his.
 11 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience (Hebrews 4:3-6,9-11, NIV).